 “There is something about everything that makes it not quite satisfactory.
 Even things we really love in life are spoilt by not being quite enough or – the opposite – becoming too much.
 People entering psychotherapy want to feel better – more authoritative, less anxious or depressed, more whole – and although it can help, an enormous amount of difficult and painful emotions continue to arise.” ¹

-I have seen hundreds of clients over two decades and have sometimes heard some jaw-dropping life narratives.
+I have seen many clients over two decades and have sometimes heard some extraordinary life narratives.
 For the most part though, I have met clients who are thoughtful, generous, dependable and accomplished people with meaningful careers and lives and, in spite of giving their best find some parts of their life or personality challenging.
-What clients tend to be looking for is professional help from an impartial outsider, who supports them to make changes for the better.
+What clients are looking for in therapy is professional help from an impartial outsider, who can support them to make changes for the better.

-Counselling, a talking therapy, takes place in quite a unique setting in which you are being listened to with respect, non-judgementally and with my undivided attention.
-Crucially, that space is just for you and about you, with no need to feel guilty or worry that you are taking up too much attention.
+Counselling, a talking therapy, takes place in quite a unique setting in which you are being listened to with respect, non-judgementally and the undivided attention of a therapist.
+Crucially, that space is just for you and about you, with no need to feel guilty or worry that you are taking up too much space.

 “It is not what happens to you, but how you react to it that matters.”